<placeholder profile picture>

 • Non-invasive medical devices, especially the stethoscope

-• Establish an applied research and teaching lab jointly in a university and medical school.
-Focus on explainable machine learning for analysis of non-invasive medical devices, in particular the digital stethoscope.
+• Establish an applied research and teaching lab jointly in a university and medical school to study explainable machine learning pertaining to heart and lung medical signals, with particular emphasis on machine learning for non-invasive medical devices like the digital stethoscope.

 • Spin research ideas into companies.
-I don't want to run the companies.
+I don't want to run the companies, but I want to be part of some sort of academic incubator.

-• Advise and teach all people about learning machines, in the university, hospital, local community, and in industry.
+• Give to my communities: Establish a non-profit to find and train individuals from underserved or disadvantaged backgrounds.
+I hope some of these individuals become employees and leaders of incubated companies we create.
+Advise and teach all people about learning machines, in the university, hospital, local community, and in industry.

-• I will bridge academia with medicine, industry, government, non-profits, and local community to drive political reform, shape the directions of future research, and enhance incentives for academic research.
+• Over the course of my career, I strive to bridge academia with medicine, industry, government, non-profits, and local community to drive political reform, shape the directions of future research, enhance incentives for academic research, and help shape the communities I am a part of or close to.

 • Let's collaborate.
 Contact me.